geeknik/my-awesome-stars/topics.md

 - [seandearnaley/reddit-gpt-summarizer](https://github.com/seandearnaley/reddit-gpt-summarizer) - Reddit Summarizer using LLMs OpenAI/Anthropic, Streamlit + Python
 - [MattKeeley/Spoofy](https://github.com/MattKeeley/Spoofy) - Spoofy is a program that checks if a list of domains can be spoofed based on SPF and DMARC records.
 - [apify/crawlee-python](https://github.com/apify/crawlee-python) - Crawlee—A web scraping and browser automation library for Python to build reliable crawlers.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and other files from websites.
 Works
-- [SciPhi-AI/R2R](https://github.com/SciPhi-AI/R2R) - The most advanced AI retrieval system.
+- [SciPhi-AI/R2R](https://github.com/SciPhi-AI/R2R) - SoTA production-ready AI retrieval system.
 Agentic Retrieval-Augmented Generation (RAG) with a RESTful API.
 - [Alfredredbird/tookie-osint](https://github.com/Alfredredbird/tookie-osint) - Tookie is a advanced OSINT information gathering tool that finds social media accounts based on inputs.
 - [tree-sitter/tree-sitter-python](https://github.com/tree-sitter/tree-sitter-python) - Python grammar for tree-sitter
 - [aydinnyunus/PackageSpy](https://github.com/aydinnyunus/PackageSpy) - PackageSpy is a versatile command-line tool designed to simplify the process of searching for packages on two popular package managers